-Hard work and partnership make this first-generation farming couple’s operation work.
+Hard work and partnership make this first-generation farming couple’s cattle operation work.

 Often farmers come from families that have at least one person who was raised in commercial agriculture.
 But not Ben and Lauren Neale.
 Ben’s dad did have a small, hobby farm growing up, but was a full-time engineer by trade.
 Lauren didn’t step foot on a farm until she was in college.
 Their lack of traditional agriculture background is part of what makes this first-generation farming couple work.